-With so many songs at the ready, streaming libraries can seem daunting for those who want to find new music, but Spotify provides a lot of useful tools for finding new songs to suit your individual taste.
-Playlists like Release Radar, New Music Friday, and Monday’s personalized Discover Weekly provide fantastic opportunities for subscribers to latch on to new music from artists they never stumbled across on their own.
-The program’s deep well of dozens of base genres to choose from makes new music ripe for the picking, and other personalized playlists like Daily Mixes are constantly being added to the mix.
-Spotify even has a featured series called Secret Genius, which allows fans of pop music to listen to the songwriters behind some of their favorite hits.
+With so many songs at the ready, streaming libraries can seem daunting for those who want to find new music, but Spotify provides a lot of useful tools for finding new songs to suit your taste.
+Personalized playlists like Discover Weekly provide fantastic opportunities for subscribers to latch on to new music from artists they never stumbled across on their own.
+The deep well of base genres to choose from makes new music ripe for the picking, and listeners can personalize playlists simply by liking specific songs as they listen.
+While Spotify recommends ongoing playlists and channels to new users, including editor-curated playlists for specific tastes, these features are much more limited for free users.

-Discover Weekly, in particular, deserves high praise in the streaming world (it’s so smart that Google copied the feature).
+Discover Weekly, in particular, deserves high praise in the streaming world.
 Added to your feed every Monday morning, the feature delivers a two-hour playlist of personalized music recommendations based on your listening habits, as well as the habits of those who listen to similar artists.
-Playlists are often chock-full of music you haven’t heard before, as well as deep cuts from some of your favorite artists, thus broadening your listening repertoire with a collection of songs right up your alley.
-Listen to a lot of Black Keys?
-Your weekly playlist might include The Arcs, a side project of Black Keys guitarist Dan Auerbach.
-Fan of Dawes or Neil Young?
-Expect to find the likes of Laurel Canyon prodigy Jonathan Wilson on your playlist.
+Playlists are often chock-full of tracks you haven’t heard before, as well as deep cuts from some of your favorite artists.
+Listen to a lot of Billy Eilish?
+Your weekly playlist might include her brother Finneas.
 The feature is not always on point, but it’s often impressive.

 Thankfully, once the process is complete, Apple Music does a great job curating playlists to appeal to your preferences.
-Playlists might be based on style (mellow, jazzy hip-hop), a particular artist, or even a particular activity like driving.
+Playlists might be based on genre, artist, or even a particular activity like driving.
 Apple claims the playlists are curated by a “team of experts.”
-This cabal of tastemakers — whoever they are — does a good job creating varied playlists that are at once familiar yet fresh, like a mixtape you might get from a friend.
+This cabal of tastemakers — whoever they are — do a good job, creating varied playlists that are at once familiar yet fresh, like a mixtape you might get from a friend.

 The level of individual curation is impressive, with one DT staffer quick to highlight a Behind the Boards playlist that encompasses music from audio engineers who have helped create some of the best music of their time from the studio control room.
 Spotify also offers “expertly curated” playlists, but Apple Music’s playlist selections come from individual DJs on the Apple payroll.

-Apple Music’s Beats 1 Radio function, which offers live radio 24 hours a day, also plays a major role when it comes to music discovery.
-It’s refreshing to see Apple move beyond sophisticated algorithms for a human approach to facilitating true music discovery, but Spotify has its own magic at work, and its personalized playlists are only growing.
+Apple Music’s Apple Music 1 function, which offers live radio 24 hours a day, also plays a major role when it comes to music discovery.
+It’s refreshing to see Apple move beyond sophisticated algorithms for a human approach to facilitating true music discovery — but Spotify has its own magic at work, and its personalized playlists are only growing.

-Spotify’s hands-off playlists, especially its fantastic Discover Weekly, give it the edge here.
+Still, Spotify’s hands-off playlists and curated playlists, along with its fantastic Discover Weekly and Release Radar segment, give it the edge.
 Until Apple Music can compete with this algorithm-based approach, we will give Spotify the win.

 The experience differs from radio-style listening.
 While it gives you more control over discovery and personalization, it’s no longer the simple channel-based approach.

-In an age that prioritizes automation, Apple Music’s preference for the human touch really helps with radio-style programming.
-This philosophy is embodied in Beats 1, Apple Music’s premier radio station that runs nonstop, playing music on live radio shows selected by DJs.
+In an age that prioritizes automation, Apple Music’s preference for the human touch helps with radio-style programming.
+This philosophy is embodied in Apple Music 1, Apple Music’s premier radio station that runs nonstop music mixed by DJs on live radio shows.

-While in-house DJs like Zane Lowe do an admirable job, especially when it comes to premieres, the most intriguing shows on Beats 1 are those hosted by notable musicians such as Annie Clark (St. Vincent), Q-Tip (A Tribe Called Quest), and Ryan Adams.
-These shows provide listeners a unique look into the tastes of artists they admire.
+While in-house DJs like Zane Lowe do an admirable job, especially when it comes to premieres, the most intriguing shows on Apple Music 1 are those hosted by notable musicians such as Annie Clark (St. Vincent) and Q-Tip (A Tribe Called Quest).
+These shows provide listeners with a unique look into the tastes of artists they admire.
 Some of them also have interesting formats, such as St. Vincent’s Mixtape Delivery Service, in which Clark solicits fans to tell her what is going on in their lives and assembles playlists to suit them.

-Beyond Beats 1, Apple Music has a number of more generic radio stations for those who simply want to listen to say, classic rock, jazz, or Top 40 hits.
-There are also non-music stations such as BBC News and ESPN, creating a menagerie of options that are hard to … well, beat.
+Beyond Apple Music 1, Apple Music has some more generic radio stations for those who simply want to listen to, say, classic rock, jazz, or Top 40 hits.
+There are also non-music stations such as BBC News and ESPN, creating a menagerie of options that are hard to beat.

 Winner: Apple Music